 - Be a registered member of the Boy Scouts of America.

-- After registration with a troop or team, have experienced 15 days and nights of Boy Scout camping during the two-year period prior to the election.
-The 15 days and nights must include one, but no more than one, long-term camp consisting of six consecutive days and five nights of resident camping, approved and under the auspices and standards of the Boy Scouts of America.
-Only five nights of the long-term camp may be credited toward the 15-night camping requirement; the balance of the camping must be overnight, weekend, or other short-term camps of, at most, three nights each.
+- Have experienced 15 nights of camping while registered with a troop, crew, or ship within the two years immediately prior to the election.
+The 15 nights must include one, but no more than one, long-term camp consisting of at least five consecutive nights of overnight camping, approved and under the auspices and standards of the Boy Scouts of America.
+Only five nights of the long-term camp may be credited toward the 15-night camping requirement; the balance of the camping (10 nights) must be overnight, weekend, or other short-term camps of, at most, three nights each.
 Ship nights may be counted as camping for Sea Scouts.

-- At the time of their election, youth must be under the age of 21, and hold one of the following ranks corresponding to the type unit in which they are being considered for election: Scouts BSA First Class rank, the Venturing Discovery Award, or the Sea Scout Ordinary rank or higher, and following approval by the Scoutmaster or Varsity team Coach, be elected by the youth members of their troop or team.
+- At the time of their election, youth must be under the age of 21, and hold one of the following ranks corresponding to the type unit in which they are being considered for election: Scouts BSA First Class rank, the Venturing Discovery Award, or the Sea Scout Ordinary rank or higher, and following approval by the Scoutmaster, Crew Adviser or Sea Scout Skipper, be elected by the youth members of their unit.

 Once you complete your Ordeal you are a member of the OA.
 To continue membership, annual dues of $15 must be paid, as well as maintaining current BSA Registration.
 If you are not current in your dues, and/or a past member of the OA, and would like to renew your membership, simply provide old membership credentials to your local Lodge as well the annual dues fee plus current BSA membership.
 Annual Dues Form